tj/mad-pages/node.tls.md

 ### Event: 'secureConnection'

-`function (cleartextStream) {}`
+`function (tlsSocket) {}`

 This event is emitted after a new connection has been successfully handshaked.
-The argument is a instance of [CleartextStream](#tls.CleartextStream).
+The argument is a instance of [tls.TLSSocket][].
 It has all the common stream methods and events.

-`cleartextStream.authorized` is a boolean value which indicates if the client has verified by one of the supplied certificate authorities for the server.
-If `cleartextStream.authorized` is false, then `cleartextStream.authorizationError` is set to describe how authorization failed.
+`socket.authorized` is a boolean value which indicates if the client has verified by one of the supplied certificate authorities for the server.
+If `socket.authorized` is false, then `socket.authorizationError` is set to describe how authorization failed.
 Implied but worth mentioning: depending on the settings of the TLS server, you unauthorized connections may be accepted.
-`cleartextStream.npnProtocol` is a string containing selected NPN protocol.
+`socket.npnProtocol` is a string containing selected NPN protocol.
-`cleartextStream.servername` is a string containing servername requested with SNI.
+`socket.servername` is a string containing servername requested with SNI.

 ### Event: 'clientError'

-`function (exception) { }`
+`function (exception, tlsSocket) { }`

 When a client connection emits an 'error' event before secure connection is established - it will be forwarded here.

+`tlsSocket` is the [tls.TLSSocket][] that the error originated from.

+### Event: 'newSession'

+`function (sessionId, sessionData) { }`

+Emitted on creation of TLS session.
+May be used to store sessions in external storage.

+NOTE: adding this event listener will have an effect only on connections established after addition of event listener.

+### Event: 'resumeSession'

+`function (sessionId, callback) { }`

+Emitted when client wants to resume previous TLS session.
+Event listener may perform lookup in external storage using given `sessionId`, and invoke `callback(null, sessionData)` once finished.
+If session can't be resumed (i.e. doesn't exist in storage) one may call `callback(null, null)`.
+Calling `callback(err)` will terminate incoming connection and destroy socket.

+NOTE: adding this event listener will have an effect only on connections established after addition of event listener.

 ### server.listen(port, [host], [callback])